June 2, 2025

 How Cloud Computing Actually Works

 The operational mechanism of cloud computing is both elegant and complex.
 When a user submits a request, the cloud provider dynamically allocates necessary computational resources from extensive data centers.
-TechTarget explains that this process involves client devices accessing rented computing resources via the internet, with remote data centers and servers managed by cloud service providers handling storage, security, and computing power.
+This process involves client devices accessing rented computing resources via the internet, with remote data centers and servers managed by cloud service providers handling storage, security, and computing power.

 Three primary service models define cloud computing's operational framework: